Creating The Ideal Environment For Newly Hatched Chicks

 Choosing the Right Waterer for Chicks

-Tip: Place the waterer away from the heat source.
-This keeps the water cool and stops spills from making the bedding wet.
+Tip: Keep the waterer away from the heat source so water stays cooler and bedding stays drier.

 Selecting Appropriate Starter Feed